eddyerburgh/notes/docs/data-structures-and-algorithms/data-structures/data-structures.md

 A data structure is a representation of data and a collection of associated operations {% cite open-data-structures -l 5 %}.

-Data structures affect how long it takes to access and update data.
-There are many data structures to choose from, each with their own costs and benefits.

-Data structures are implementations of **abstract data types** {% cite open-data-structures -l 4 %}.
+Data structures are implementations of abstract data types {% cite open-data-structures -l 4 %}.

 ### Abstract data types